chrisramiro/algorithmlexicon/README.md

 # model_cost

- The python file simulates and computes the model costs as in SI S4.2
+ The python file simulates and computes the model costs as in SI S4.2.

 # word_form_analysis

-  The python file performs statistical tests and visualization on the comparative analysis of word form reuse and innovation in SI S1
+  The python file performs statistical tests and visualization on the comparative analysis of word form reuse and innovation in SI S1.

 # word_similarity

-  The python file performs the tests the approximation of HTE sense similarities to real human judgements in the Methods (sub-section Semantic Similarity) section of the manuscript
+  The python file performs the tests the approximation of HTE sense similarities to real human judgements in the Methods (sub-section Semantic Similarity) section of the manuscript.

 --------------------------------------------------------------------------------------------------------------------------------------
   DATA REFERENCES